UF-Carpentry/website/_pages/elections2023.md

 **You can nominate yourself [here](https://docs.google.com/forms/d/e/1FAIpQLScucnc7o0MuNil8em-c9RNNCasFVkYvk5l0kB8Qhoi8qZ3YQQ/viewform?usp=sf_link)**

-Public voting for Board Members will open on November 27th.
-You can cast your vote for Board Member nominees through December 1st.
+Public voting for Board Members will open on November 21th.
+You can cast your vote for Board Member nominees through November 28th.

-Please follow this link to complete your ballot: (The link to voting ballots will be available on Oct.
-9th- please check back then-thank you!)
+Please follow this link to complete your ballot: (The link to voting ballots will be available on Nov.
+21st- please check back then-thank you!)